 HIV is most commonly spread by having sex with a person infected by the HIV virus.
-HIV enters the body when bodily fluids are exchanged.
-These fluids include blood (even a tiny bit), semen, and vaginal fluids.
-Abstinence, not having sex, is the best way to protect yourself from sexually transmitted HIV.
+HIV enters the body through the vagina, penis, rectum (anus), or mouth when bodily fluids are exchanged during any act of sex.
+These fluids include blood (even a tiny bit), semen, pre-ejaculate fluids (fluids that come out of the penis before orgasm), and vaginal fluids.
+Oral sex can be risky because of the body fluids that are involved.